Weather-related cancellation: North America

 United States Office of Personnel Management notification that Federal agencies in the Washington, D.C. area would be closed on December 21, 2009, due to the North American blizzard of 2009.

 A snow day in the United States and Canada is a day that school classes are cancelled or delayed by snow, heavy ice, or extremely low temperatures.
 Similar measures occur in response to flooding, tornado watches, and severe weather (storms, hurricanes, dense fog, heavy snow, etc.).
 The criterion for a snow day is primarily the inability of school buses to operate safely on their routes and danger to children who walk to school.
 Often, the school remains officially open even though buses do not run and classes are cancelled.

 More and more schools are closing due to extreme heat, "heat days".
 Heat days are like snow days.
 Some districts (San Diego Unified) provide schools with an operational procedure that is used as a guideline to address what actions schools should take at different levels of rising temperatures.

-Schools and businesses may also be cancelled for reasons other than bad weather such as a pandemic, power failure, terrorist attack, or bomb threat, or in honour of a school staff member who has recently died.
+Schools and businesses may also be cancelled for reasons other than bad weather such as a pandemic, power failure, terrorist attack, bomb threat, teacher strike or in honour of a school staff member who has recently died.
 In some cases, only one school or business in a town may close, due to localized issues such as a water main break or a lack of heat or air conditioning.